plot_decision_regions: Visualize the decision regions of a classifier

 Examples

-For usage examples, please see http://rasbt.github.io/mlxtend/user_guide/plotting/plot_decision_regions/
+For usage examples, please see https://rasbt.github.io/mlxtend/user_guide/plotting/plot_decision_regions/